hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 - **Reasonable**: The cost of any change should be proportional to the benefits the change achieves.
 - **Usable**: Existing code should be usable in new and unexpected contexts.
 - **Exemplary**: The code itself should encourage those who change it to perpetuate these qualities.

+Objects should manage themselves; they should contain their own behavior.
+If your interest is in object B, you should not be forced to know about object A if your only use of it is to find things out about B.

 ## Classes with a single responsibility